anvil-rs/anvil/README.md

        - This could allow us to have a more fluent API for defining code generation actions.
        - With these definitions of generation and mutation types, and removal types, it should be pretty easy to make some nice optimisations.

+4. A reflection based library that is able to read in the files from a template (at compile time), and then generate the code generation actions.
+   - This would be a more advanced feature, and would require some interesting work.
+   - Possible by generating an AST of the file. (askama_parser)
+   - Could be a separate crate
+   - anvil-reflect etc.

 4. ~~Move to a purely "drag and drop" approach to templates.
 Have a standalone CLI that is able to read from a static `templates` directory that is located in the project root.~~
    - Then use file-based routing to route the files properly.
    - Would most likely have to move away from using askama, and move to something like mini-jinja